garden-io/garden/docs/guides/adopting-garden.md

 How they're configured depends on the module types and plugins you're using.

-We recommend putting each module in their own `garden.yml` file and locate it next to the module files.
+We recommend putting each module in its own `garden.yml` file and locate it next to any source files.
 For demonstration purposes, here's what a (slightly simplified) Garden project could look like in a _single file_:

 ```yaml
 # At the root of your project.